-In Yr7/8 all students are introduced to careers whilst preparing for their GCSE option choices in Life Skills.
+In Yr7/8 all students are introduced to careers whilst preparing for their GCSE option choices in Character and Culture lessons.
 This guides the students towards making informed choices, full details are available in the KS4 curriculum guide.
-Students are introduced to Careers in Life Skills and via a GCSE options assembly.
-Students use JED to investigate and explore different career profiles looking at the skills and qualifications required for that career.
+Students are introduced to Careers in Character and Culture lessons and via a GCSE options assembly.
+Students use Job Explorer Database (JED) to investigate and explore different career profiles looking at the skills and qualifications required for that career.
 This is a website which allows students to research at home or at school by using a password (See Mr Hughes - Careers Adviser for the Password).
 Students participate in our own Character Education Programme to develop the skills that help that will be so sought after by employers in the future

-During Yr9/10 and 11 students have career lessons in Life Skills and have the opportunity of a one to one careers interview with Mr Hughes our careers adviser to discuss their post 16 option choices.
-In Yr10 all students participate in the Employability Skills Course during Life Skills lessons, upon completion of this course students have the opportunity of completing a one week work experience placement during the Summer holidays.
+During Yr9/10 and 11 students have career lessons in Character and Culture and have the opportunity of a one-to-one careers interview with Mr Hughes our careers adviser to discuss their post 16 option choices.
+In Yr10 all students participate in the Employability Skills Course during Character and Culture lessons, upon completion of this course students have the opportunity of completing a one-week work experience placement during the Summer holidays.
 The Character Education Programme continues in Years 9 and 10 with a strong focus on employability.

-Sixth Form students have an introduction to applying for University and looking at alternative to Higher Education during the UCAS day in July each year.
-Southam College invites in universities and local employers to discuss Post 16 options and support students with personal statement, applications and student finance.
+Sixth Form students have an introduction to applying for University and looking at alternative to Higher Education during the UCAS/Next Steps day in July each year.
+Southam College invites in universities and local employers to discuss Post 18 options and support students with personal statement, applications, and student finance.
 Students are supported by Mr Bradbury (Head of 6th form), 6th form tutors and Mr Hughes.

 HOW ELSE CAN STUDENTS RECEIVE SUPPORT?